KNBdev/ExParser/README.md

 ### Compilation

 To compile your project with ExParser, simply link the static library alongside with the math library.
+Don't forget to tell the compiler where to find everything.

 ```
-$ gcc … -L<path-to-directory-containing-libexparser.a> -lexparser -lm
+$ gcc … \
+  -I<path-to-directory-containing-exparser.h> \
+  -L<path-to-directory-containing-libexparser.a> \
+  -lexparser -lm …
 ```

 or

 ```
-$ gcc … <path-to>/libexparser.a -lm
+$ gcc … -I<path-to-directory-containing-exparser.h> <path-to>/libexparser.a -lm
 ```

 ## Complete example